GSA/automate.fedramp.gov/content/documentation/sar/3-working-with-oscal-files.md

 {{< figure src="/img/sar-figure-4.png" title="Assessment Plan and Results." alt="Detailed figure showing the dependency between the SAR and the SAP." >}}

 The SAR references SAP content when those references are accurate and defines content locally when the assessment details deviate from the SAP.
-Similarly, the SAR\'s assessment log captures the actual timing of events and can be linked to the SAP\'s defined tasks (schedule).
+Similarly, the SAR's assessment log captures the actual timing of events and can be linked to the SAP's defined tasks (schedule).

-FedRAMP\'s requirement to report assessment deviations can be very straightforward if the above approach is supported by tools.
+FedRAMP's requirement to report assessment deviations can be very straightforward if the above approach is supported by tools.

 For schedule deviations, a SAR's tools can simply compare the SAR assessment log to the SAP tasks and report differences.

-Any other changes are essentially summarized in the SAR\'s local definitions.
+Any other changes are essentially summarized in the SAR's local definitions.
 The overarching local definitions capture changes to defined activities or control objectives.
-The \"Result\" local definitions capture missing or inaccurate components, inventory items, users, and assessment tools.
+The `Result` local definitions capture missing or inaccurate components, inventory items, users, and assessment tools.

 Instead of an assessor manually summarizing assessment deviations, a tool can simply compare the SAP and SAR content and report the differences automatically.